-Cobblestone pedestrian walks, gothic style architectural buildings and the cosy little mediaeval cottages where you can dine in will undoubtedly take you back in time and give you an unfeigned 14th-century experience.
+Cobblestone pedestrian walks, gothic-style architectural buildings and cosy little mediaeval cottages that adorn this city will undoubtedly take you back in time and give you an unfeigned 14th-century experience.

 Is Budapest Two Different Cities?

 The most famous river in Hungary, River Danube divides the city into two, namely Buda and Pest.
 Buda, which is what we usually refer to as the ‘Budapest Old Town’ is now a pedestrian-friendly area with a much calmer atmosphere while Pest is a vibrant city that offers a variety of cafes, restaurants, meeting spots, and workplaces.

 Most of the ancient kings chose the city of Buda due to its demographical location which gave them a strategic advantage.

 Standing tall with pride in the heart of the capital city is the massive Baroque palace built in the 13th century, which was later renovated in the 18th century.
 Buda Castle, also known as the Royal Castle, attracts thousands of visitors each year due to its cultural importance.

 Built in spectacular Gothic style, it currently houses the Hungarian National Gallery, the Budapest History Museum, and the National Széchényi Library.